 A reverse mortgage must be repaid in full when the borrower no longer lives in the home.
 Typically, the home is sold to repay the reverse mortgage, with FHA insurance kicking in to compensate the lender if the sale fails to cover the full amount owed.

 Graduated payment mortgage

 Graduated payment mortgages can result in negative amortization.
-That means your payments at the start of your loan term might not cover the interest that accrues, and you could at times owe more than your home is worth.
+That means your payments early on might not cover the interest that accrues, and you could at times owe more than your home is worth.

 Growing equity mortgage

-Growing equity mortgages are similar to graduated payment mortgages in that they’re designed for people who expect their incomes to increase in the future.
-The difference is that growing equity mortgages don’t allow negative amortization, so your loan balance will never grow — as long as you make your monthly payments.
+Growing equity mortgages are similar to graduated payment mortgages in that they’re designed for people who expect their income to increase in the future.
+The difference is that growing equity mortgages don’t allow negative amortization, so your loan balance will never increase as long as you make your monthly payments.

-FHA energy-efficient mortgages are for both current homeowners and people who want to buy a home.
-These loans help cover the costs of energy-efficiency improvements to a property.
+FHA energy-efficient mortgages are for current homeowners and for people who want to buy a home, and help pay for energy-efficient home improvements.

-To qualify for an energy-efficient mortgage, you’ll need to get a home energy assessment to determine the cost and potential savings of any improvements you could make.
-Improvements must be cost-effective — meaning they cost less than the energy they’ll save — to be eligible.
+To qualify for an energy-efficient mortgage, you’ll need to get a home energy assessment to determine the cost and potential savings of any improvements you would make.
+Eligible improvements must be cost-effective, meaning they cost less than the energy they’ll save.